 Data for this report — which assessed a nationally representative sample of U.S. adults between age 30 and 59 — were collected as part of the National Health and Nutrition Examination Survey (2011-2012), administered by the Centers for Disease Control and Prevention (CDC) in collaboration with the AAP.
 The AAP and the CDC have worked together since 2003 to determine periodontitis prevalence in the United States, finding that nearly half of all U.S. adults age 30 and above have some form of periodontal disease.

 Periodontal disease is caused by an inflammatory reaction to a bacterial infection below the gum line, and it can lead to swelling, irritation, receding gums, and tooth loss if left untreated.
 The AAP recommends regular flossing, brushing twice a day, and undergoing yearly comprehensive periodontal evaluations for the prevention of periodontal disease, which is treatable and often reversible with proper and timely care from a periodontist.

 “Those who suspect they have gum disease should schedule an appointment with a local periodontist,” Dr. Griffin says.

 To learn more about periodontal disease or to find a periodontist in your area, visit perio.org

 About the American Academy of Periodontology

 The American Academy of Periodontology (AAP) is an 8,200-member professional organization for periodontists — specialists in the prevention, diagnosis, and treatment of diseases affecting the gums and supporting structures of the teeth.
-Periodontists are also dentistry’s experts in the treatment of oral inflammation as well as the placement of dental implants, receiving three additional years of specialized training following dental school.
-Periodontics is one of the nine dental specialties recognized by the American Dental Association.
+Periodontists are also dentistry’s experts in dental cleanings of oral inflammation as well as the placement of dental implants, receiving three additional years of specialized training following dental school.
+The invisalign for teens kingston wa is one of the nine dental specialties recognized by the American Dental Association.
 For more information, visit perio.org.